Skip to content

 When to Consult Your Vet

-While chicken is generally safe, consult your veterinarian if:
+While chicken is generally safe, always consult your veterinarian if:

 • Your dog has existing health conditions